CharlesCossette/ifo_hardware/README.md

 Follow [ROS Network Setup](http://wiki.ros.org/ROS/NetworkSetup) instructions, which will allow you to stream the camera feed from another computer.

 ## Accessing all Sensors and Actuators through ROS
 Accessing all the various sensors through ROS is a matter of installing various dependencies.
+First, clone this repository under `~/catkin_ws/src/`
 > Note: this can probably be partially automated with use of the `rosdep` tool.
 TODO.
 ### Intel Realsense
 Install the [realsense-ros](https://github.com/IntelRealSense/realsense-ros) package